FOSDEM/website/content/interviews/nikos-roussos.markdown

 Q: Have you enjoyed previous FOSDEM editions?

 Yes!
 I'm a regular.
-This must be my 10th Fosdem :)
+This must be my 10th FOSDEM :)